rohunvora/topbars/topbars/PROMPT_V2_PLAN.md

 - Unexpected connections, multiple meanings, pop culture analogies
 - Should surprise the user with connections they wouldn't have made

+**Smart transformation (key insight):**
+The system should be "smart" enough to:
+1. First assess if the concept/idea is clear
+2. If clear → extrapolate and enhance with wit
+3. If unclear → clarify while also making it sharper
+4. Always respect user's wish for a rewrite (user decides if original is better)

+**Critical insight on simplicity:**
+Sometimes the simple original IS better than any rewrite. "im tired" is probably better than 99% of clever rewrites.
+The system should recognize this implicitly - generic/mundane inputs often don't benefit from wordplay.
+Real value comes from enhancing inputs that have actual substance.

 **What to avoid:**
 - Over-explaining the joke
 - Forced/unnatural references
 - Wrong rhythm/cadence
 - Generic/safe references everyone uses
 - Structural monotony
+- Rewrites that lose the original's authenticity

 ---